 Third parties may claim that we infringe their intellectual property.
-From time to time, others claim we infringe their intellectual property rights.
+From time to time, others claim we infringe their intellectual property rights, including current copyright infringement and other claims arising from AI training and output.
 To resolve these claims, we may enter into royalty and licensing agreements on terms that are less favorable than currently available, stop selling or redesign affected products or services, or pay damages to satisfy indemnification commitments with our customers.
 Adverse outcomes could also include monetary damages or injunctive relief that may limit or prevent importing, marketing, and selling our products or services that have infringing technologies.
 We have paid significant amounts to settle claims related to the use of technology and intellectual property rights and to procure intellectual property rights as part of our strategy to manage this risk, and may continue to do so.